 |109-102-MQ||SWIMMING AND WATER GAMES||(0-2-1) 30 HRS / 1 CR|

-Swimming & Water Games In this course, students will learn and practice all swimming strokes.
+In this course, students will learn and practice all swimming strokes.
 They will also be introduced to different water game and activities such as water polo, underwater hockey and aqua fitness.
 Class time is devoted on enhancing student’s efficiency in all swimming strokes, water-polo and underwater hockey skills.

 |109-102-MQ||TENNIS||(0-2-1) 30 HRS / 1 CR|

-This course is for the student who wants to learn the basic skills of tennis that will make them enjoy this lifelong game.
+This course is for students who want to learn the basic skills of tennis that will make them enjoy this lifelong game.
 The students will learn the basic strokes of serve, forehand, backhand, volley and overhead.
 Three different grips will be taught.
 The use of topspin versus slice will be discussed and practiced.
 Singles and doubles strategies will be taught.
 The students will play in class ladder matches and round robins as well as in an out of class elimination tournament.
 Students will be expected to do fifteen hours of homework related to personal skill development and match play analysis to develop a better understanding of game strategies.

 |109-102-MQ||ULTIMATE FRISBEE||(0-2-1) 30 HRS / 1 CR|